PSORLab/EAGO.jl/docs/src/Optimizer/relax_back.md

 ## Graphs, Caches, Forward and Reverse Propagation

 EAGO makes use of a specialized tape structure for each function in order to compute valid composite bounds and relaxations.
-Each variable, constant, and expression is respresented by a node in a directed graph structure.
+Each variable, constant, and expression is represented by a node in a directed graph structure.

 ```@docs
     EAGO.Node